 Piura Peru Travel Guide

-Piura, also called the 'City of Eternal Summer,' is a deep history as the first Spanish city founded in South America.
-Its attractions showcase both colonial charm and ancient roots.
+Piura, also called the 'City of Eternal Summer,' is a deep history as the first Spanish city set up in South America.
+Its attractions showcase both the charm of the colonial era and ancient roots.

 Visit Plaza de Armas early or late for softer light and fewer crowds.